ProjectIgnis/Distribution/README.md

 * data_path: optional, the folder where the databases and the strings will be loaded from in the repository.
 If not provided, it will load from the main folder of the repository.
 * script_path: optional, the folder where the scripts will be loaded from in the repository.
 If not provided, it will load from the script folder of the repository.
 * pics_path: optional, the folder where the pics will be loaded from in the repository.
 If not provided, it will load from the pics folder of the repository.
-* liflist_path: optional, the path for lflists, if the repository contains any.
+* lflist_path: optional, the path for lflists, if the repository contains any.
 * should_update: true/false, optional, if the client will download the contents of the repository.
 If the repository is missing, it will still be downloaded only for the first time.
 If not provided, it will be set to true.
 * should_read: true/false, if set to false the game will ignore that repository.
 If not provided, it will be set to true.